Top Guide to Lake Bunyonyi Uganda: All you need to know

 How do I know its organic?
 I posed the question to my tour guide, and he said it is frowned upon to use pesticides and unnatural fertilizers in Uganda to grow their crops.
 That the people of Uganda will not buy these treated goods.
 I can’t say I blame them.

-This is one of the best ways to see the islands in all their glory.
-You can take a traditional canoe, either guided or alone, or you can take a tour on a motorized boat.
+This is one of the best ways to see all the different islands, from the large ones with communities to the small islands owned by individual people.
+You can go on a traditional canoe ride, either with a local guide or alone, or you can take a boat cruise.

 These motorized boats are also used to transport the kids to and from school on Bwama and Njuyeera island.
-So, your fee and tip helps kids have free transportation to and from school.
+So, your fee and tip helps kids have free transportation to and from school and supports local communities.

 Pelicans visit Lake Bunyonyi